Malaysia halts music festival after same-sex kiss by UK band The 1975 | Politics

 Malaysia halts music festival after same-sex kiss by UK band The 1975

-The 1975 has also been banned from performing in Malaysia, said a government committee that oversees filming and performances by foreigners.
+The 1975 have also been banned from performing in Malaysia, said a government committee that oversees filming and performances by foreigners.
 Homosexuality is a crime in Muslim-majority Malaysia.
-Rights groups have warned of growing intolerance against the country's lesbian, gay, bisexual and transgender people.
+Rights groups have warned of growing intolerance against lesbian, gay, bisexual and transgender people.

-In videos posted on social media on Friday night, Healy was seen kissing bassist Ross MacDonald after criticising the Malaysian government's stance against homosexuality in a profanity-laden speech to the festival audience.
-He said the band had considered pulling out of the show but did not want to disappoint their fans in Malaysia.
+"Matt Healy undoubtedly just made it worse for queer Malaysians who actually live here, and have to face the consequences because we all know our politicians are gonna use this to further their agenda," Carmen Rose, a Malaysian drag queen and performer, said on Twitter.
+The 1975 are on Sunday due to play at a festival in Jakarta, the capital of Indonesia, the world's most populous Muslim country, where a recent LGBT event was cancelled amid security threats.

-The incident comes before crucial regional elections that will pit Prime Minister Anwar Ibrahim's progressive coalition against a mostly conservative ethnic-Malay, Muslim alliance, which has accused Anwar's government of not doing enough to protect the rights of Muslims in the multiracial country.
-The premier has repeatedly said this month that his government would uphold principles of Islam, state media reported.
-He has said his administration will not recognise LGBT rights.
+The Jakarta festival's organisers did not immediately respond to requests for comment on whether the band would play.
+The uproar comes at a politically sensitive time in multi-ethnic Malaysia where Prime Minister Anwar Ibrahim's progressive coalition government will face its first major test of public support in August, when six states hold elections.

-In May, Malaysian authorities confiscated watches made by the Swiss company Swatch from its "Pride collection", which celebrates LGBT rights.
+An alliance of opposition parties, largely representing the majority ethnic Malay community, has accused the government of not doing enough to protect the rights of Muslims.
+The premier has said his government would uphold principles of Islam and will not recognise LGBT rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)